AguaClara/StaRSFine/Spring2019FinalReport.md

   Figure 12.
 The exclusion zones during the third trial.
 </p>

-The air bubbles existed in the upper two partitions that were plugged.
-The next move for the team would be to take steps to understand more about the pressure differential in the apparatus and determine a different way to extract from the filters, because the air bubble problem is not going away without reconsideration.
+The air bubbles persisted in the upper two partitions that were plugged.
+The next move for the team would be to take steps to understand more about the pressure differential in the apparatus and determine a different way to extract from the filters, because the air bubble problem does not resolve during experimentation.

 Another persistent issue was the availability of pumps that function at a flow rate as high as the system needs.
-Also, in the AguaClara filters, it was not customary to have water deliberately pulled from filters, rather than just having it come out on its own at a rate determined by the rate of water going in.
+Also, in the AguaClara filters, there are not electric pumps that pull water from the filter, the effluent rate is determined by the rate of water going in and gravity, which is the beauty of the gravity powered system.

 #### Trial 4
-**picture plz**

-**add what makes this trial different**
 This trial solved some problems from Trial 3.
-Only one pump is necessary to pump water in from the bottom, and the air bubble issue presented itself in a different way.
-This time, the water level fell to just above the bottom hole.
+It was confirmed that only one pump is necessary to pump water in from the bottom, and the air bubble issue presented itself in a different way.
+This time, the water level fell to just above the bottom hole, so instead of bubbles there was no water in those branches at all.
+This suggested a deeper issue with the system because of pressure differences between the three branches.
 #### Trial 5
-**picture plz**

-The new apparatus set-up, which took the lid off the prior apparatus, proved successful in dislodging the air bubbles that had previously caused concern.
+The new apparatus set-up proved successful in dislodging the air bubbles that had previously caused concern.
 The set up for Trial 5 remained effective in preventing sand from exiting.
 The new set-up did cause a new issue.
 Once the tank filled to a point above all outlets (with outlets blocked during filling), the water level would drop and exit solely through the bottom most outlet.

 The team suspected that this exit issue was due again to a pressure differential, which led to the idea of submerging the outlets, as will be discussed in trial 6.

 #### Trial 6
 Trial 6 was incredibly successful for the progress of this project.
-The submerged system worked seamlessly, and was the most authentic model of true Aguaclara sand filter systems thus far.
-The team conducted an initial test to see how the cup design would suffice, and, after proving its success, ran the trial at steady state for 30 minutes.
+The submerged system worked seamlessly, and it was the most authentic model of true AguaClara filter thus far.
+The team conducted an initial test to see that the cup design would suffice, and, after proving its success, ran the trial at steady state for 30 minutes.
 This proved that the system could consistently pull water from the exclusion zones without sand also escaping.

 <p align="center"> <img
 src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/CupFlow.png" width= "300"> </p>